ludwig-ai/ludwig-docs/docs/user_guide/hyperopt.md

 ## Nested Ludwig Config Parameters

-Ludwig also extends the range of hyperopt parameters to support parameter choices that consist of partial or complete blocks of nested Ludwig config sections.
-This allows users to search over a set of Ludwig configs, as opposed to needing to specify config params individually and search over all combinations.
+Ludwig also extends the range of hyperopt parameters to support parameter choices that consist of partial or complete blocks of Ludwig config sections.
+This allows users to search over a set of Ludwig configs, as opposed to needing to specify config params individually and search over all combinations of parameters.

 To provide a parameter that represents a subsection of the Ludwig config, the `.` key name can be used.